1. What is a 'prep' school in the UK?

 They have smaller class sizes, a very strong focus on pastoral care and more ‘enrichment’ or extra-curricular opportunities.
 The arts, music, speech and drama, and sports tend to be strengths.
 Many have a strong dramatic tradition.
 So prep school children develop strong confidence in public speaking and performance.

-Many provide home-cooked meals and boast extensive grounds, sports halls, shooting ranges, swimming pools, croquet lawns, and even golf courses.
+Many provide home-cooked meals and have ample grounds, sports halls, shooting ranges, swimming pools, croquet lawns, and even golf courses.
 So they can be good if your child is sports-inclined.

 8. How do prep schools differ from one another?